There’s something so dreamy about an escape to the mountains.

 “It’s a Scandinavian style that still feels like home,” Boyer observes.

-“We’ve seen a resurgence of interest,” Boyer admits, adding that the hotel’s secluded location in the Catskills makes it the perfect place to practice social distancing.
+“We’ve seen a resurgence of interest,” Boyer says, highlighting the hotel’s secluded location in the Catskills as a major draw through the pandemic.
 “A lot of rooms are private entrance or standalone.
 You can be as close or as far away from others as you like.”

 “[Eastwind] is a complete package that many people have forgotten about and are in the process of rediscovering,” Boyer observes.
 “We have everything to make it feel like home, all within reach from New York City.”